Work with Network Printers - Windows 10

 Installation of the MiddBW and MiddColor queues allows you to release your print job at a variety of printers.
 Here's how:

-• For Vermont - use \\walnut\MiddColor or \\walnut\MiddBW to connect as described below.
+• Vermont campus - use \\walnut\MiddColor or \\walnut\MiddBW to connect as described below.

-• For Monterey - use \\seaotter\MiddColor or \\seaotter\MiddBW to connect as described below.
+• Monterey campus - use \\seaotter\MiddColor or \\seaotter\MiddBW to connect as described below.

 General Printer Installation Steps

-1. In the search field at lower left of the Task Bar, type \\walnut or \\seaotter as appropriate, then press the Enter key to view the full list of printers.
+2. Type \\walnut or \\seaotter as appropriate, then press the Enter key to open and view the full list of printers.

-• TIP: Save time using the exact printer name.
-Type in \\walnut\printername (or \\seaotter\printername), press Enter, then click Install Driver -- and you're done!
+• TIP: Save time by using the exact printer name.
+Type in \\walnut\printername (or \\seaotter\printername), press Enter , then click Install Driver -- and you're done!

 • If you are unsure of the printer name you can use the search field at top right.